-Beneficiaries have the right to file requests for fair hearings related to eligibility and premium determinations.
+Beneficiaries have the right to file requests for State fair hearings related to eligibility and premium determinations.
 AHS shall retain responsibility for representing the State in any fair hearings pertaining to such eligibility and premium determinations.
 Hearing descriptions must be included in enrollee and provider information within the contract.
 A provider who is an authorized representative may request a State fair hearing.

-Beneficiaries also have the right to file a request for an expedited fair hearing.
+Beneficiaries also have the right to file a request for an expedited State fair hearing after exhausting the internal appeal process for expedited appeals, unless exhaustion is deemed for the reasons described above.
 The beneficiary, his/her representative, or the representative of a deceased enrollee's estate shall be parties to a State Fair Hearing.
-Expedited state fair hearings shall be resolved as expeditiously as the enrollee's health condition requires, but no later than 3 working days after the agency received the information noted at 431.244(f)(2).
-If DVHA takes action and the enrollee requests a State Fair Hearing, the State (not DVHA) must grant the enrollee a State Fair Hearing.
-The right to a state fair hearing, how to obtain a hearing, and representation rules at a hearing must be explained to the enrollee and provider by DVHA (if they have delegated authority) or by the State (if the State has not delegated that authority).
+Expedited State fair hearings shall be resolved as expeditiously as the enrollee's health condition requires, but no later than 3 working days after the agency (the Human Services Board) received the case record and information for an appeal that DVHA indicates meets the standard for an expedited appeal.
+When the matter is not expedited (i.e., standard resolution), the final administrative decision must be sent to the beneficiary within 90 days from the date the beneficiary filed the internal appeal, not counting the number of days the beneficiary took to subsequently file for a State fair hearing.

-2.11.6 Beneficiary Grievances
+12.14.7 Beneficiary Grievances

-2.11.6.1 Filing Grievances
+12.14.7.1 Filing Grievances

-Grievance is defined at 2.11 and includes an enrollee's right to dispute an extension of time proposed by DVHA to make authorization decisions.
+Grievance is defined at 2.11 and includes an enrollee's right to dispute an extension of time proposed by DVHA to make authorization decisions, to extend the timeline for a notice of a notice of resolution of an internal appeal, and whenever an expedited appeal request is denied as not meeting the expedited standard.
 A grievance may be expressed orally or in writing by the enrollee and/or their representative.
 A provider may serve as the enrollee's representative for the purpose of filing a grievance and assisting the enrollee with the proceedings of the grievance.
 Individuals may file a grievance through DVHA Customer Service or directly with any department.
 A beneficiary or his or her designated representative can file a grievance at any time and the grievance must be considered.